 Both the men's and women's teams grew by leaps and bounds in 2011-12.
 On the men's side, a 16-0 start to the year left the Quakers as the last undefeated team in the nation.
 The team eventually finished at 19-5 and as champions of the U.S. Collegiate Weapon Squad Championships for the second year in a row.
 The women's team came in at 14-7 for the season and featured freshman Luona Wang, who advanced all the way to the national title bout in foil, ending her first year at Penn as the national runner-up in the weapon.
 All told, Ma helped direct 10 fencers to the national event and the Quakers ended the year in seventh place with six earning All-American honors.

-Despite working with a roster which featured just three seniors competing regularly, both the men's and women's teams competed well, finishing with 18-4 and 14-8 records in dual meets.
+Despite working with a roster which featured just three seniors competing regularly in 2010-11, both the men's and women's teams competed well, finishing with 18-4 and 14-8 records in dual meets.
 The teams performed well at the Ivy League championships, finishing third and fourth respectively.
 Ma also had nine fencers make the trip to the NCAA Championships and finish eighth overall.
 Four different fencers were honored as All-Americans, three underclassmen, led by first-team selection Evan Prochniak and second-team selection Amrit Bhinder.
 Prochniak was the first male since 2008 to be a first-team honoree while Bhinder was the first women since 2007 to be a second-team selection.

 In his first season, Ma led the men's team to a 14-3 dual meet record while the women fenced to a 14-6 mark.
 Fencing with just one senior between the two squads, the women took third at the Ivy League Championships, while the men finished in a tie for second.
 Six different fencers, all underclassmen, were named All-Ivy and eight earned a trip to the NCAA Championships.
 At the NCAA Championships, sophomore Dominika Franciszkowicz achieved All-America status for the second straight season while three different men were named All-America, the most for the Quakers since 2000.